 What is Africapolis?

 Although there is a growing interest in African cities, there is little data and research available beyond the continent’s megacities.
-Africapolis — part of the global e-Geopolis programme — is a major step towards closing this data gap.
+Africapolis is a major step towards closing this data gap.

-Africapolis is geo-spatial database on cities and urbanisation dynamics in Africa.
-Its original methodology combines national population data, satellite and aerial imagery and other cartographic sources to provide population estimates at the level of individual agglomerations, systematic geolocation and information on the size and evolution of an agglomeration's built-up area since 1950.
-The 2015 Update for West Africa identified 1,947 urban agglomerations as of 2010, highlighting the importance of small and medium-sized agglomerations in national urban networks and the emergence of new urban agglomerations through in situ urbanisation.
+Produced by the Sahel and West Africa Club (SWAC) in collaboration with e-geopolis.org, Africapolis is the only comprehensive and standardised geospatial database on cities and urbanisation dynamics in Africa.
+Combining demographic sources, satellite and aerial imagery and other cartographic sources, it is designed to enable comparative and long-term analyses of urban dynamics - covering 7 500 agglomerations in 50 countries.
+It provides population estimates at the level of individual agglomerations, systematic geolocation and information on the size and evolution of an agglomeration's built-up area since 1950.
 The data highlight the role of small towns and secondary cities in urban networks, the emergence of new urban agglomerations and the increasing fluidity between urban and rural environments (hyper rural – meta urban).